imdangi/HackerRank_30DaysPracticeUsingPython/README.md

-# HackerRank_30DaysPracticeUsingPython
+# HackerRank solutions of 30 days practice code , using python

-Solution of HackerRank30 days practice set
+# Day 1 :-